Dre Campbell Farm

 10. Sawflies

 13 Natural Ways to Get Rid of SawfliesSawflies are relatives of wasps.
-The female uses her saw-like ovipositor to create holes in leaves where she lays her eggs.
+The female uses her saw-like ovipositor to create holes in the leaves where she lays her eggs.
 Different species of sawflies target different plants.

 Both adults and larvae can cause damage to foliage.